aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 - Decides the ASEA Object Type
 - Maps object and resource metadata file to LZA Object
-- Creates proper Deployment Targets for the LZA Object (This defines which accounts the resource will be deployed to) Once the entire ASEA configuration file has been converted, the output LZA configuration files will be stored locally in the current directory in a new sub-directory with the name of the `configOutputFolder` field in the configuration file.
+- Creates proper Deployment Targets for the LZA Object (This defines which accounts the resource will be deployed to) Once the entire ASEA configuration file has been converted, the output LZA configuration files will be stored locally in the current directory in a sub-directory named `outputs\lza-config`.
+The files will also be created in the CodeCommit repository name `<prefix-name>-LZA-config`
-  These artifacts and configuration files will be utilized later in the process as the input artifacts for the Landing Zone Accelerator Deployment.

 ### Commands